srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 #### Task 3: Install Azure CLI

-Azure CLI 2.0 is a command-line tool that is designed to make scripting Azure-related tasks easier.
+Azure CLI 2.1 is a command-line tool that is designed to make scripting Azure-related tasks easier.
 It also enables you to flexibly query data, and it supports long-running operations as non-blocking processes.

-1. Open your browser, and then navigate to the Azure CLI 2.0 tools download page: [Install Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest "Azure CLI 2.0 Install")
+1. Open your browser, and then navigate to the Azure CLI 2.1 tools download page: [Install Azure CLI 2.1](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest "Azure CLI 2.1 Install")

+    You should be installing the latest version of the Azure CLI tools.
+If version 2.1 is not the latest version listed on this "azure-cli-latest" download page, install the more recent version.

-1. On the Install Azure CLI 2.0 page, select the install option for your OS, and then follow the on-screen instructions to install the Azure CLI tool.
+1. On the Install Azure CLI 2.1 page, select the install option for your OS, and then follow the on-screen instructions to install the Azure CLI tool.

-    We will be providing detailed instructions for using the Azure CLI 2.0 tools during the labs in this course, but if you want more information now, see [Get started with Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest)
+    We will be providing detailed instructions for using the Azure CLI 2.1 tools during the labs in this course, but if you want more information now, see [Get started with Azure CLI 2.1](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest)

 #### Task 4: Install Python 3.7

 You will be using Python 3.7 in support of IoT Edge and Docker.

 1. In your Web browser, navigate to [https://www.python.org/downloads/](https://www.python.org/downloads/)